osa1/lexgen/README.md

 ## Lexer syntax

-lexgen lexers start with type of the generated lexer struct, optional user state part, and the token type (type of values returned by semantic actions).
+lexgen lexers start with the name of the generated lexer struct, optional user state part, and the token type (type of values returned by semantic actions).
 Example: